 You’re researching peptides and suddenly hit a wall of confusing information.
 Some sources say they’re legal, others warn they’re banned, and nobody seems to give a straight answer.
 So are peptides legal or not?
-Let’s cut through the confusion and look at what the law actually says in 2025.
+Let’s cut through the confusion and look at what the law actually says in 2025 and 2026.

 The Simple Answer (That’s Not So Simple)